This article was updated on July 23, 2018.

-According to a DOL report, "nearly half of the employers interviewed (46%) reported that the accommodations they implemented cost absolutely nothing.
+According to the DOL, "Nearly half of the employers interviewed (46%) reported that the accommodations they implemented cost absolutely nothing.
 Similarly, 45% experienced a one-time cost."
 The median cost of those one-time accommodations?
 Just $500.
 Three out of four employers surveyed by the DOL described the accommodations as either "very effective" or "extremely effective" in bringing about business results such as higher employee productivity and improved employee engagement.

-Inclusion of the disabled isn't just a fairness or compliance issue.
+Inclusion of individuals with disabilities isn't just a fairness or compliance issue.
 It also makes good business sense.
 Enhancing your human capital management to include and accommodate people with disabilities can expand your pool of talent in a tightening labor market and enhance your organization's productivity, as well.